sckott/baad_blog/ropensci.md

 Collecting and compiling these fragments is challenging at both political and technical levels.
 The political challenge is to manage the carrots and sticks needed to promote sharing of data within the scientific community.
 The politics of data sharing have been the primary focus for debate over the last 5 years, but now that many journals and funding agencies are requiring data to be archived at the time of publication, the availability of these data fragments is increasing.
 But little progress has been made on the technical challenge: **how can you combine a collection of independent fragments, each with its own peculiarities, into a single quality database?**

-Together with 95 co-authors, we recently published the [Biomass And Allometry Database (BAAD)](https://github.com/dfalster/baad), combining data from 176 different scientific studies into a single unified database.
+Together with 92 other co-authors, we recently published the [Biomass And Allometry Database (BAAD)](https://github.com/dfalster/baad), combining data from 176 different scientific studies into a single unified database.
 We built BAAD for several reasons: i) we needed it for our own work ii) we perceived a strong need within the vegetation modelling community for such a database and iii) because it allowed us to road-test some new methods for building and maintaining a database [^database].

 Until now, every other data compilation we are aware of has been assembled in the dark.
 By this we mean, end-users are provided with a finished product, but remain unaware of the diverse modifications that have been made to components in assembling the unified database.
 Thus users have limited insight into the quality of methods used, nor are they able to build on the compilation themselves.